 Myth: It’s somebody else’s job to make sure our votes are counted correctly.

-Fact: No one is standing between any electronic miscounts that might affect Election-Night output and our certified-final election results.
+Fact: In Wisconsin and other states that do not audit preliminary election results, no one is standing between any electronic miscounts and our certified-final election results.
 Clerks, citizens, candidates—everyone—needs to do what he or she can to help detect and correct miscounts.

 When I was a little girl, I remember my dad coming home from work complaining, “The whole world can fall apart and those people don’t care as long as none of the pieces land on their desk.”
 That attitude is still around.
 My personal collection:

 - A municipal clerk: “We don't check the vote totals in the pre-election tests.
 We don’t need to.
-GAB wouldn’t have approved the equipment if it didn’t count right.”
+The State wouldn’t have approved the equipment if it didn’t count right.”

-- GAB staff: “Every municipality conducts a pre-election test of its voting equipment, which ensures the accuracy of every piece of voting equipment in the state.”
+- State elections staff: “Every municipality conducts a pre-election test of its voting equipment, which ensures the accuracy of every piece of voting equipment in the state.”

 - A municipal clerk: “If we notice an anomaly on Election Night, we note it for the county board of canvass.
 It’s their job to correct any miscounts.”